 Who teaches the courses?

-Heather: Scholarly practitioners who know Alberta and who know ‘education in Alberta’!
+Heather: We have scholarly practitioners who know Alberta and who know ‘education in Alberta’!
 Superintendents, assistant superintendents, other central office staff, and those who have recently retired from these positions are our valued instructors.

 Where do you meet?